from the Deep South to D.C.

-Chellese Hall is a 2014 graduate of Belhaven University with a degree in Mass Communications.
-Originally from Detroit, Michigan, she grew up with a love for education, sports, music and has had the privilege to gain a variety of experiences surrounding her fields of study.
+Chellese is a 2014 graduate of Belhaven University with a degree in Mass Communications.
+Originally from Detroit, Michigan, she grew up in the South with a love for her family, education, sports, music and an ever growing desire to not leave things the way she found them.

 In 2017, Hall made a transition from the world of museums and informal learning to college access and postsecondary education at the Woodward Hines Education Foundation (WHEF) as the Communications Manager.
-Her role is centered around the Get2College program which has centers in Southaven, Ocean Springs, and headquartered in Jackson.
+Her role was focused on the Get2College program which has locations in Southaven, Ocean Springs, and headquartered in Jackson, MS.

-In her short tenure for the foundation, WHEF has been the recipient of multiple awards and recognition, including the Mississippi Association for Partners in Education, National College Access Network, and The Kresge Foundation for their work to increase FAFSA completion within Jackson Public Schools.
+In her short tenure for the foundation, WHEF was the recipient of multiple awards and recognition, including the Mississippi Association for Partners in Education, National College Access Network, and The Kresge Foundation for their work to increase FAFSA completion within Jackson Public Schools.

-Chellese is a passionate and engaging leader in her community.
-If you can't find her writing at a desk or recording in a studio, you'll find her running on the on trails around sunset, sipping hot tea at brunch or performing original songs at an open mic night.
+Chellese is a passionate and engaging leader who loves to be social just as much as she loves social change.
+If you can't find her writing at a desk or recording in a studio, you'll find her running or biking downtown around sunset, sipping hot tea at brunch, or daring to perform original songs at an open mic night.